-Was the Emmys ode to Hollywood diversity … not diverse enough?
+Was the Emmys ode to Hollywood diversity . . . not diverse enough?

-The primetime Emmys dove head-first into Hollywood’s cesspool of issues.
+The primetime Emmys dove headfirst into Hollywood’s cesspool of issues.
 In the show’s opening on Monday evening, SNL stars Kate McKinnon and Kenan Thompson burst into a musical number aptly titled “We Solved It,” which listed the many ways in which the industry has handled sexism, diversity, and lack of Asian representation.
 It was, of course, a tongue-in-cheek take on what is very much still a flawed system and white-dominated industry.

 “Diversity it not a problem in Hollywood anymore?” the duo sing.
 “Nope, we solved it!”

 As the SNL actors reference the #MeToo movement and other timely topics, they are joined by Sterling K. Brown, Tituss Burgess, Kristen Bell, RuPaul, Andy Samberg, and, randomly Ricky Martin.
-The latter rushes on stage to rebuke the chorus of voices: “You haven’t solved it,” he says.
+The latter rushes onstage to rebuke the chorus of voices: “You haven’t solved it,” he says.
 “This song is too white!”
-Shortly thereafter, “One of each”–i.e, a dancer of every background, join the musical.
+Shortly thereafter, “One of each”–i.e, a dancer of every background, joins the musical.

 Audience reception was mixed.
 Some on social media applauded the show for addressing the myriad of Hollywood’s problems, albeit in a jazzy song and dance.
 Others called out the inherent irony that some–such as women of color–were not represented in the group onstage.